Click to play music.

 J. Woodrow Park

-Woodrow Park is the only student that I have any info about.
+Woodrow Park is the only student that I knew in this class.

 A Hilma A. Stewart Idea.